- Go back to the SUNY Plattsburgh Home Page

 How to Apply

-To apply for an Emergency Financial Assistance please complete the application linked below.
+Students who meet the above criteria can apply by completing the application link below.
 Be sure to attach all documentation regarding your estimated expenses (e.g., car repair estimate, utility bill).
 For those who do NOT have a FAFSA on file for the current academic year, please attach proof of current family income.
-Please return all documentation to [email protected].
 Please note that you may be called for additional information or to discuss possible resolution of your request.

 Donations Gladly Accepted!

 Our food and clothing shelves depend on the generous donations of our community.
-If you would like to make a contribution, please read more below.
+If you would like to contribute, please read more below.

 View the current “Feed a Cardinal” Suggested Donation List